ejordahl/BGGN213/README.md

 # BGGN213

-Introduction to Bioinformatics Class Work
+Introduction to Bioinformatics Class Work at UC San Diego.